 Warning: Children must remove helmets before climbing on playground equipment or

 trees, where a helmet can snag and choke them.
 Here is more information on that problem

 The Bicycle Helmet Safety Institute

 and work on the ASTM helmet standards committee.
 We are funded by consumer donations of about $11,000 a year.
 We do not

 it available to the next rider or parent who will need it.
 Checks can be made payable to BHSI or you can donate online.
-Thanks!

-Copyright 2019 by the Bicycle Helmet Safety Institute
+Copyright 2023 by the Bicycle Helmet Safety Institute

 Illustrations by Nancy Olds